mtorials/dial-phone/README.md

 ### Receive Custom Events

 To receive custom events you have to implement the interface `Listener` directly:
-With the second constructor parameter you can control wether you want to receive past events also.
+With the second constructor parameter you can control if you want to receive past events too.

 ```kotlin
 class CustomListener : MatrixEventAdapter<MyEvent>(MyEvent::class, true) {